usil/ms-project-to-powerpoint-converter/README.md

-# Power point with Python
+# ms-project-to-powerpoint-converter with Python

   :warning: Avoid leaving open the files that will be used

+## Use case
+The manager performs his task registration in MS Project, but he needs to generate slides to Submit to the CEO of the company.

 ## Requirements